 Designing of a Provisional Restoration is done post-surgical and after the implants are placed while the patient is recovering.
 The implant positions are recorded using a scanner or photogrammetry and submitted to a dental-design service/lab.
 The Provisional Restoration is then designed and provided in STL file format by the dental-design service/lab.

 Bring the designed STL files to RayWare.
-Position the Provisional Restoration design with teeth facing the print platform (teeth facing down) and the occlusal plane is parallel to the print platform.
+Position the Hybrid Denture or Denture Teeth with the occlusal surface facing the print platform and parallel to the print platform.